Nanomaterials for Health & Environmental Smart Sensors (Nano4Sens)

 Sensors for the detection of biomarkers in biological fluids

 The research group develops electrochemical sensors for the non-invasive analysis of various biomarkers in biological fluids, such as urine, saliva and sweat.
-Multi-sensor platforms are developed for the determination of electrolytes and organic molecules in sweat and to define the effects of prolonged exposure to organic pollutants.
-The detection exploits innovative, environmental sustainable and low-cost sensor platforms, obtained using polymers, paper and fabric as substrates.
+In particular, multisensor platforms are developed for the determination of electrolytes and organic molecules in sweat and interstitial fluids, as well as to define the effects of prolonged exposure to organic pollutants sensors for urine.
+The detection exploits innovative sensor platforms, obtained on plastic, paper and fabric and the use of smark inks based on nanomaterials and even containing the (bio)receptor for the selective interaction with the target.

 Miniaturized sensors based on micro- and nano-electrodes for the analysis of complex matrices